 Your credit score is one of the most important factors that lenders consider when approving you for a car loan.
 Your credit score is a number that ranges from 300 to 900 and is used to represent your creditworthiness.
-Generally, the higher your credit score, the lower your interest rate.
+Generally, the higher your Canadian credit score, the lower your interest rate in Canada.
 This is because people with high credit scores have a track record of making debt payments.

 In Canada, a good credit score is considered anything over 760.
 If you have a low credit score, you may still be able to get approved for a car loan.
 However, you will likely have to pay a higher interest rate.

 |Credit Ranking||Score Range||Interest Rate Range|

 |Fair||560 to 659|| |

 9.99% - 10.99%

 Your term length is the loan characteristic that affects your interest rate the most.
 A longer loan will result in a higher interest rate because the lender is taking on more risk.
 This is because you are more likely to default on a longer loan.
 For example, it's easier to miss a few monthly payments on an 84-month loan than on a 36-month loan.